EdWordy/EdWordy/README.md

 - 👋 Hi, I’m @EdWordy
 - 👀 I’m interested in ...
-Art, Video Games, Life
+Art, Design, Programming
 - 🌱 I’m currently learning ...
-C++ and more
+Java, C#, C++, Kotlin and more!
 - 💞️ I’m looking to collaborate on ...
 Nothing
 - 📫 How to reach me ...
 Edwards730@hotmail.com